Vancouver History

 The Infant Garden

 From Vancouver Exposed: Searching for the City’s Hidden History Cemeteries are really interesting places, and I’ve wandered through Vancouver’s Mountain View several times over the years, but I never noticed the Infant Garden before.
-Pamela Post* told me about it a few months ago, so I dropped by the cemetery when I was over that… Continue reading The Infant Garden
+It’s an amazing story.
+Between 1907 and 1972 nearly 11,000 babies were put into unmarked graves at the cemetery.
+Some of… Continue reading The Infant Garden

 Read Full Article The Infant Garden